ericbenwa/ballpark-deal/_pages/disclaimer.md

 For the purposes of this Disclaimer:

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Disclaimer) refers to BallparkDeal.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Disclaimer) refers to BallparkDeal, LLC, 156 Farrington Street.
 - __Service__ refers to the Application.
 - __You__ means the individual accessing the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.